Who8MyLunch/Jupyter_Canvas_Widget/README.md

 will require the following functionality:

 **width and height:**
-- Width and height require special consideration.
+- x Width and height require special consideration.
 Overall displayed image size is defined by CSS style attributes `canvas.style.width` and `canvas.style.height`.
 These correspond to actual display pixels on your monitor and can be independent of canvas size.
-- Canvas itself has a width and height, measured in pixels.
-- The image data has its own size determined by the size of the original Numpy array.
-- Size stuff gets even more complicated once I start allowing for zooming.
-Is that something to handle via CSS?
-Via Canvas size?

-- Default option will be to set display size (CSS pixels) equal to image's 2D array size
+- x Default option will be to set display size (CSS pixels) equal to image's 2D array size
-- On the Python side I'll have two properties: width and height that will map to widget's displayed size.
+- x On the Python side I'll have two properties: width and height that will map to widget's displayed size.
-- I'm also considering a zoom scale factor.
+- x I'm also considering a zoom scale factor.
 What about an option to lock the aspect ratio?
 Nope, that's getting too complicated.

-- On the JavaScript end the canvas will be sized to exactly match the 2D image array size
-- The displayed size will be managed by manipulating CSS style width and height
-- The above is the simplest to implement right now.
-It will always be possible to make things more complicated in the future, like when (if?)
-I ever get to working with the Canvas transform functions.
+Nope.
+Not even a scale factor.

 **mouse click/motion events:**